February 15, 2022

 Social Security number (SSN)

-If you’re under 18, you might need your parent to open the account with you.
-And depending on your bank, you might have to prove enrollment at a college to sign up.
-Luckily, however, most banks just base eligibility on your age.
+If you’re under 18, you might need a parent to open the account with you.
+Depending on your bank, you might have to prove enrollment at a college to sign up using a document like a transcript or a scanned copy of your student identification card.
+Luckily, however, most banks base eligibility on your age.

 If you sign up online, you may have access to your account right away.
 Then you can go about depositing money, ordering your debit card, and handling any other setup tasks.